Skip to main content

 Modes of working with AI

-Chat — the rubber duck
+Chat—the rubber duck

 Open a browser tab.
 Talk to it like a colleague.
 Ask it to explain a codebase you just inherited.
 Bounce an outline off it.
 Get a second opinion on your content architecture before you spend two days building it.

-Best for: exploration, understanding, brainstorming.
+Good for: exploration, understanding, brainstorming.

-Tools: Claude, ChatGPT, Gemini — browser-based, conversational.
+Tools: Claude, ChatGPT, Gemini—browser-based, conversational.

-Inline assist — the co-pilot
+Inline assist—the co-pilot

 This is your IDE whispering suggestions as you type.
 Tab completion, reformatting, fixing broken links, repetitive edits across 40 files.
-It's not creative work — it's grunt work you shouldn't be doing manually.
+It's not creative work—it's grunt work you shouldn't be doing manually.

-Best for: repetitive tasks, pattern-based edits, formatting.
+Good for: repetitive tasks, pattern-based edits, formatting.

-Best for: first drafts, boilerplate, structured content.
+Good for: first drafts, boilerplate, structured content.

 One rule: if the output is good, use it.
 Don't feel obligated to rewrite a perfectly fine doc just because AI wrote it.
+If you're really ashamed—acknowledge it at the bottom. :)

-Automation — the assembly line
+Automation—the assembly line

 This is where it gets interesting.
-CI/CD integration.
-Style linting.
-Automated spec generation.
+CI/CD integration, style linting, automated spec generation.
 Agents that run in the background and flag issues before you even open the file.
 This mode requires setup, but once it's running, it scales in a way that manual work never will.

 Tools: Claude Code, OpenHands, custom scripts, MCP servers, whatever gets the job done.